brycedrennan/exception-reports/README.md

-from exception_reports.storages import LocalErrorStorage# Exception Reports
+# Exception Reports

-Generate an interactive stack trace that includes variable values at each level.
+Generate an interactive stack trace that includes variable state at each level.

 ## Features

- - Get all the context you need to understand what caused an exception
+ - Get the variable state you need to understand what caused an exception
+ - Normal python tracebacks only show the stack up to where an exception was caught, this library shows the entire traceback.
  - Get full stack traces for logger.error calls (not just for exceptions)
  - Exception reports can output to either the local filesystem or S3
- - Normal python tracebacks only show the stack up to where an exception was caught, this library shows the entire traceback.
  - Shows beginning and end of large values (django's report only shows beginning)
+ - Decorator available for debugging or cases where you don't control logging.

 ## Installation